Linearity and indiscreteness of amalgamated products of hyperbolic groups: Abstract

 \section{Abstract}

-We discuss the linearity and discreteness of amalgamated products of linear word-hyperbolic groups.
-In particular, we prove that the double of an Anosov group along a maximal cyclic subgroup is always linear, and we construct examples of such groups which do not admit any discrete and faithful representation in rank $1$.
-We also build new examples of non-linear word hyberbolic groups, elaborating on a previous work of Canary--Stover--Tsouvalas.
+We discuss the linearity and discreteness of amalgamated products of linear word hyperbolic groups.
+In particular, we prove that the double of a torsion free Anosov group along a maximal cyclic subgroup is always linear, and we construct examples of such groups which do not admit any discrete and faithful representation into any simple Lie group of real rank $1$.
+We also build new examples of non-linear word hyperbolic groups, elaborating on a previous work of Canary--Stover--Tsouvalas.

 \frenchspacing